 An early adopter of online education, UWA has offered online teacher education degrees for over 15 years, enrolling almost 3,000 graduate students in their online program last year alone.
 In fact, UWA admits more teacher education candidates each year than any other school in Alabama.

-Dr. Jan G. Miller, Dean of the College of Education at UWA, personifies the university’s resolve to produce excellent, fully prepared teachers and educators ready to make meaningful changes in Alabama’s schools, despite challenges.
+Dr. Jan G. Miller, Dean of the College of Education at UWA, personifies the university’s resolve to produce excellent, highly qualified teachers and educators ready to make meaningful changes in Alabama’s schools, despite challenges.

 And UWA is attacking these bold goals in a big way.

-It’s not always an easy job, but UWA is producing large numbers of highly qualified educators.
+It’s not always an easy job, but UWA is producing large numbers of highly qualified teachers.

 It’s common for UWA students to be the first generation in their family to make it to college.
 Frequently from at-risk schools, bad situations, or unfortunate circumstances, these students arrive at college with great desire but very little preparation for the rigors of college.